docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

                    `\<status>`_, `\<topic>`_, `\<version>`_

-When a field list is the document body's first element [#PreBibliographic]_, it may have its fields transformed__ to bibliographic data.
+When a field list is the document body's first element [#PreBibliographic]_, it may have its fields transformed to bibliographic data by the `DocInfo transform`_.
 This bibliographic data corresponds to the front matter of a book, such as the title page and copyright page.